BlueGummi/charmos/documentation.md

  * # Interactions: Turnstiles are used in our mutex implementation and are not to be used on their own outside of tests...
  *
  * # Constraints: Turnstiles must be efficient and avoid taking the slow blocking path too frequently...
  *
+ * # Internals: Turnstiles internally use x, y, and z...
+ *
  * # Errors: Turnstiles don't "fail", but these things can...
  *